August 6th, 2013, By Don Catalano

 One of the challenges of starting and growing a business is finding the right space.
-After you have narrowed your new commercial space down to a few options,business people
+After you have narrowed your new commercial space down to a few options,

 for the most part, you have met your due diligence requirements—budget, type, location, and size.
 Now comes the daunting part—negotiating the lease.